enerjay/WDI_Project1/README.md

 http://calm-gorge-4445.herokuapp.com/

-I want to build a game that is completely visual where the computer displays a few different circles in different colours in a sequence and gives a player a few seconds to memorise.
+This is a game that is completely visual where the computer displays a few different circles in different colours in a sequence and gives a player a few seconds to memorise.
 Then the player has to click the grid showing the exact position of the circles and the exact order.

 ####order of play